-Snow White Villa on the Mediterranean Sea Shore
+Snow White Villa on the Mediterranean Sea Shore35 photos

 In their project, architects of Ramón Esteve Studio drew inspiration from the unique location of the object, setting the task to highlight and enhance existing panoramic views, creating a relaxing contemplative environment that allows one to deeply feel the surrounding landscape.